hopsoft/local_bus/README.md

 ### LocalBus

 The LocalBus class serves as the primary interface to the library, providing a convenient singleton pattern for accessing both Bus and Station functionality.
-It maintains default instances of both components and exposes a simplified API for common pub/sub operations.
+It exposes singleton instances of both Bus and Station providing a simplified API for common pub/sub operations.

-By default, LocalBus delegates to the Station for all pub/sub operations, making it ideal for background processing scenarios.
+By default, LocalBus delegates to the Station singleton for all pub/sub operations, making it ideal for background processing scenarios.
 This means that when you use `LocalBus.publish` or `LocalBus.subscribe`, you're actually working with default Station, benefiting from its queuing and thread pool capabilities.

 ## Installation